 - Clean and lubricate your drivetrain and gears.

 - Check and tighten up the screws and bolts on your bike, and make sure they're all at the proper torque.

 - Check your pedals and shoes.
 You may want to replace your cleats or at least tighten the screws that hold your cleats to your shoes.
 You may also want to replace the insoles inside your shoes and any piece of your cycling shoes that's worn out.

 - Replace the batteries in your power meter and, if needed, send in your power meter to get calibrated.

 A little bit of winter maintenance will make your winter training a lot easier and set you up for success in your early spring training.

 If you do ride outside during these winter months, remember that the salt left on the road often causes corrosion on your bike.
 Don't forget to clean your bike well after these “salty” winter rides.

-Tim Cusick is a USA Cycling Level 3 coach and the president of Peaks Coaching Group.
-He and his coaches create custom training plans for all levels of athletes.
-Tim can be contacted directly through PeaksCoachingGroup.com or email@example.com.
+Chris Myers is a USA Cycling Level 2 coach, a USA Triathlon Level 1 coach, a USA Swimming Level 2 coach, a certified nutritionist, and a Peaks Coaching Group elite coach.
+He and his fellow PCG coaches create custom training plans for all levels of athletes.
+He can be contacted directly through PeaksCoachingGroup.com or email@example.com.